aziyan99/sqeeder/README.md

 # SQEEDER
-SQEEDEL is Python3 simple command line app to convert SQL insert statement to the Laravel Seeder.
+SQEEDER is Python3 simple command line app to convert SQL insert statement to the Laravel Seeder.
 This project was built because sometime I am to lazy to manually create seeder and add the insert statement of pre-use data in laravel seeder.

 ## Usage
 To use the app simple clone the repository into local or just donwload the zip file extract it and run with.
 Make sure you already installed python 3 on your machine.